 - If your marginal tax rate at the time of contribution is less than your marginal tax rate and the time of withdrawal, then TFSAs have the advantage.

-- If your marginal tax rate at the time of contribution is equal than your marginal tax rate and the time of withdrawal, then neither has the advantage.
+- If your marginal tax rate at the time of contribution is equal to your marginal tax rate and the time of withdrawal, then neither has the advantage.

-Maybe the bet thing to do is do both the RRSP and the TFSA
+Maybe the best thing to do is do both the RRSP and the TFSA